 So you’ve heard about the ice bikes, but have you been on one?
 These bikes, both developed and produced here, have been a hit since they first debuted in December 2014 at the Ice at Canalside.
 As Katie Couric said of the experience, “trust me, you need to check it out.”

-Approaching the bikes last weekend for the first time, I was a little intimidated.
+Approaching the bikes for the first time, I was a little intimidated.
 “How do these things work?” and “Am I going to tip it over?” were among the questions running through my mind.

 Thankfully Lisa Florczak, co-owner and creator of Ice Bikes of Buffalo, provided clear instructions and assured me that the bikes were perfect for those who struggle with balance, like myself.